What is Link State Routing Protocol?

 What is link state routing

-For example, when you browse a website on the internet e.g www.cspsprotocol.com.
+For example, when you browse a website on the internet, e.g., www.cspsprotocol.com.
 Your laptop first does a DNS lookup to get the hosting server IP address.
-After getting the IP, sends an HTTP web page request in an IP packet, and displays the response.
+After getting the IP, it sends an HTTP web page request encapsulated in an IP packet and displays the response.

-From your in-house internet router, there is only one link that connects to ISP.
-But on further intermediate routers, there can be one or more next hops towards the destination.
+From your in-house internet router, only one link connects to ISP.
+But on other intermediate routers, there can be one or more next hops toward the destination.

 A Routing protocol decides what link to choose for the next hop.
 Link State Routing Protocol is one of the routing protocols.